-What is the DSSG Fellowship?
+What is the DSSG Summer Fellowship?

-When is the deadline and how can I apply?
+Where can I find out more and how can I apply?